 indicatorTax and Protection

-Real estate owners may have a surprise tax filing obligation in 2023
+Residential real estate owners may soon receive relief from a surprising tax filing obligation

 The Underused Housing Tax Act came into effect on Jan.
 1, 2022, introducing a new tax on vacant or underused real estate owned by certain non-Canadians.
-Though the tax is intended to apply to people who are neither citizens nor permanent residents of Canada, many Canadians will be surprised to discover they have a new tax filing obligation under this Act.
+Though the tax is intended to apply to people who are neither citizens nor permanent residents of Canada, many Canadians will be surprised to discover they have a tax filing obligation for the 2022 taxation year under this Act.
 This article provides an overview of the new Underused Housing Tax (UHT).
 For further details, visit the Canada Revenue Agency’s (CRA) website.

 A new tax on residential properties